 3. Their parents preached the gospel to them.

 Any of this sound familiar?
 I’m convinced that young people ought to be the focus of our case making efforts and we need to stop entertaining them and start training them.
 In fact, we need to shift completely from teaching to training.
 In addition, we must accept our God-given responsibility as parents and be our children’s primary source of information about God (both in word and example).
 We need to provide the truth about the Gospel, the content and reliability of the Bible, and the nature and evidence for God’s existence, even as we seek to model the love of Christ.
-We must become the best Christian Case Makers our kids will ever meet.
+We must become the best Christian Case Makers our kids will ever meet, and help our kids learn how to make the case.
+That’s why my wife, Susie, and I wrote Cold-Case Christianity for Kids.
+Our experience as parents, youth leaders and pastors taught us that young people begin to question their faith in junior high.
+We wanted to provide a resource that would answer critical questions kids might have before they even begin to ask them.
+We wrote this book so parents can read the material together with their kids, even as their young Christians work through the Cold-Case Christianity for Kids online Academy.
 If we can learn to do what Daryl suggests, we can help our kids become what Jon has described.